ManMinster/SSLNginxDocker/README.md

 #### nginx.conf
 Replace `mydomain` with your domain.
 There are two places to do so.
-This configuration asserts that your meteor app is called `myapp`.
+This eonfiguration asserts that your meteor app is called `myapp`.

+#### Installation

+SSH into your server as super user

+[Install docker.io](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/docker-basics.html#install_docker) for the EC2 Ubuntu instance

+docker pull manminster/meteornginxdocker
+docker run -d manminster/meteornginxdocker tail -f /dev/null docker ps      (copy the ID) docker attach <ID>